dkorolev/tmx/README.md

 Future work:

-* I absolutely love the idea that `.apk`-s can be built by Github actions.
+* I absolutely love that `.apk`-s can be built by Github actions.
 Termux itself is open source.
 Would be great to have a special build to incorporate the contents of this blog post into it.
 This also opens doors for quick-to-install and quick-to-wipe "devboxes" that run 100% on one's Android device.

+* This idea can be taken further to tighten enterprise-grade security.
+If your company has sensitive data, "ship" it, as well as the means to work on it in a "device-only" way, as `.apk`-s to install.
+The data does not leave the device, and the keys are ephemeral, per user, rotated every few days or even hours.
+Extermely safe.
+I can imagine tons of use cases where the idea piloted here can be used as the foundation for large-scale solutions deployed to large numbers of people company-wide.

 * The QR codes idea may be big.
 It's a very secure way to exchange short messages.
 Although `zbarimg` proved to be not good enough, and my first idea to not use any Browser / HTTP server but just take a picture from the Android device and have the scripts do the rest didn't work.